learn-co-students/Seattle-web-012720-DSA/23-varied-anagrams/README.md

 # Varied Anagram Maker

 - Given a string, return an anagram of the string.
-- The program, given the same string, should generate a different anagram each time (results may be repeated by chance)
+- The function, given the same string, should generate a different anagram each time (results may be repeated by chance)

 ## Examples
 ```javascript